End of year marketing report guide

 - Paid social media advertising

-As I said, we do reporting throughout the year.
-If we don’t measure our ongoing results, track metrics and goals, we could waste time and money.
+As I said, we do reporting throughout the year, whether it’s weekly, monthly, quarterly, or for individual campaigns.
+If we don’t measure our ongoing results, track metrics and goals, we could - we will - waste time and money.
+And, we’ll never improve.

-- Highlight what’s missing from your marketing strategy
+- Provide gap analysis to show what’s missing from your marketing strategy

 We’re all pushed for time.
-When presenting your end of year marketing report to your team, boss, company, make it an easy read.
+When presenting your end of year marketing report to your team, boss, company, stakeholders, ensure it’s an easy read.
 It must be engaging and accessible.
 A visual presentation.
 Take a look at our simulated marketing report, and see the best way to present your results.

 Okay, let’s get started on your annual marketing report…

-What you include in your end of year marketing report, will depend on who you’re presenting your report to.
+What you include in your end of year marketing report, will depend on who you’re presenting your report to - your team, c-level, stakeholders, partners, etc.

-Yes, to understand how effective your marketing campaign strategy is, it’s good to monitor low-level metrics like bounce rate, engagement, and number of mentions.
-But top management doesn't need these figures.
+As a team, to understand how effective your marketing strategy is, it’s good to monitor low-level metrics - bounce rate, engagement, number of mentions - and vanity metrics like follower growth.
+But, top management doesn't need those figures.
 They want the results.
-How did your engagement increase impact conversion rate?
+How did your engagement increase conversion rate?
 What does this mean for the company’s return on investment?

 Your results should lead to your company’s bottom line.
 For an effective EOY marketing report, tie your social metrics to revenue.
-Compare key business impact metrics to social results, and demonstrate how social media directly impacts your brand.
+Compare key business impact metrics to social results, and demonstrate how your social media campaigns directly impacted your brand.

 Who’s reading your EOY report?

 What do they consider important?
-Overall brand mentions?
+Brand mentions?
 Headline mentions?

 13 milliseconds for our brains to process an image.
 That’s 60,000 times faster than processing text.
-Our brains cope with images.
+Our brains understand images.
 We remember them.
 Data visualization translates complicated datasets into a clear and concise message.
+Tables, graphs, charts - whatever it takes to make your report comprehensive.

 But, that graph you’ve included, demonstrating great results, or valuable peaks of engagement, might not be so clear to someone that hasn’t worked with social media data.
-They might not have a clue.
+They might not have a clue what the image represents.

 Highlight what your audience should focus on.
-Include insights to explain what the graph is showing graphs.
+Include insights in comments to explain what the graph is showing.

-You’ve presented your graph and highlighted a spike.
+You’ve presented your graph and highlighted a spike in mentions.
 Great.
 Ready for the next question?

-When writing your end of year marketing report, and highlighting spikes, dips, etc., you have to be ready to explain why....
+When writing your annual report, and highlighting spikes, dips, etc., you have to be ready to explain why something happened....

 - What caused that one blog post in July to get a higher than average engagement rate?